WillieMaddox/Airbus_SDC_dup/INSTALL.md

 ```
 or by running the provided jupyter [notebook](notebooks/create_256_tiles.ipynb).
 Note: Make sure you have at least 32 GB free to store the tiles.
 The data will be saved to `data/processed/train_256`.
-It took me about 5 minutes to process all tiles using threading (and over 30 min without threading).
+It took me about 5 minutes to process all tiles using threading (over 30 min without threading).

 Next generate the image feature metadata:
 ```shell script
 $ make features
 ```
+Note: Make sure you have at least 1 GB free to store the interim data.
+The data will be saved to `data/interim`.
-Note: The `data/interim` folder takes up ???
-GB of disk space.
-It takes approx 2 hrs to run on my dev system.
+With threading, tt takes approx 2.5 hrs to run on my dev system; 24 hours without threading.
 YMMV.

 The newly generated files will be placed into the interim and processed directories.
 Once complete, your directory structure should look like the following: